1776 (film): Historical accuracy

-For practical and dramatic purposes, the work does not depict all of the more than 50 members of Congress who were present at the time.
+For practical and dramatic purposes, the work does not depict all of the more than 50 members of Congress present at the time.
 This version of John Adams is, in part, a composite character, combining the real Adams with his cousin Samuel Adams, who was in Congress at the time but is not depicted in the play.
 Although the play depicts Delaware's Caesar Rodney as an elderly man near death from skin cancer (which would eventually kill him), he was just 47 years old at the time and continued to be very active in the Revolution after signing the Declaration.
 He was not absent from the voting because of health; however, the play is accurate in having him arrive "in the nick of time", having ridden 80 mi the night before (an event depicted on Delaware's 1999 State Quarter) unaided, instead of with the help of another delegate.
 Further, Richard Henry Lee announces that he is returning to Virginia to serve as governor.
 He was never governor; his cousin Henry Lee (who is anachronistically called "General 'Lighthorse' Harry Lee", a rank and nickname earned later) did eventually become governor (and the father of Confederate general Robert E. Lee).
 John Adams was also depicted as disliking Richard Henry Lee, but according to McCullough, Adams expressed nothing but "respect and admiration for the tall, masterly Virginian."
 He did dislike Benjamin Franklin, contrary to what was portrayed.

 Martha Jefferson never traveled to Philadelphia to be with her husband; she was extremely ill during the summer of 1776, having just endured a miscarriage.
 The play's authors invented the scene "to show something of the young Jefferson's life without destroying the unity of setting."
 Martha is also depicted as dancing a galop or polka with Franklin and Adams, dances not introduced until the 1800s.

 James Wilson was not the indecisive milquetoast depicted in the play and the film.
 His patrician WASP accent in the film is misleading, since Wilson was a Scottish immigrant whose parents were farmers.
 The real Wilson, who was not yet a judge in 1776, had been cautious about supporting independence at an earlier date, but he supported the resolution of independence when it came up for a vote.
 Pennsylvania's deciding swing vote was actually cast by John Morton, who is not depicted in the musical.

 The quote attributed to Edmund Burke by Dr. Lyman Hall in a key scene with Adams is a paraphrase of a real quote by Burke.